SQE FAQs

 Are all the centralised SQE assessments closed book exams?

 The centralised SQE assessments are all closed book exams.
-At BPP, the assessments for our SQE courses tend to be open book, as they are developmental to the end goal of passing the SQE assessments.
+At BPP, the assessments for our SQE courses are generally open book, as they are developmental to the end goal of passing the SQE assessments.

 The recent SQE pass rates appear to be quite low.
 Does this rate change for, say, firm-sponsored SQE students compared to unsponsored students who do the prep course?

 The SRA has not yet published any pass rates for individual providers or in any granular detail to show how sponsored and non-sponsored students are faring.
 Anecdotally speaking, we can report that, in general, the SQE1 fail rate for sponsored students at ALL providers is higher than the LPC fail rate ever was for sponsored students.
-That is not surprising, given the fact that only just over 50% of students pass any SQE1 assessment and 27% of students with first class degrees failed SQE1 in January 2023.
+That is not surprising, given the fact that only just over 53-59% of students have passed the SQE1 assessments up to January 2024 and that over 20% of students with first class degrees have failed SQE1 at the first attempt.

 Do people generally apply for courses and the SQE exams before or after training contract applications?